Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

- - Understand creating programs so that the user interface and the application logic are separated
+ - Understand creating programs such that the user interface and the application logic are separated

  - Can create a textual user interface, which takes program specific application logic and a Scanner object as parameters

 </text-box>

-Let's examine the process of implementing a program and separating different areas of responsibility from each other.
-The program asks the user to write words until they write the same word twice.
+Let us explore the process of implementing a program and the importance of separating different areas of responsibility.
+Specifically, we will focus on a program that prompts the user to enter words until they repeat a word.

 <sample-output>